 We performed a comparison between Azure Data Factory and Qlik Compose based on real PeerSpot user reviews.

-Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."This solution will allow the organisation to improve its existing data offerings over time by adding predictive analytics, data sharing via APIs and other enhancements readily."
+Find out in this report how the two Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I enjoy the ease of use for the backend JSON generator, the deployment solution, and the template management."

 "Microsoft supported us when we planned to provision Azure Data Factory over a private link.
 As a result, we received excellent support from Microsoft."